aryan123pro/Z-Lang/README.md

 * **Flask** – for the backend logic and routing
 * **SQLite** – to store all the slangs and submissions
 * **HTML/CSS** – for a simple but responsive frontend
-* **Python** – for all the brains behind the scenes
+* **Python** – for loading csv data into database and etc

 ## 💡 Why I Built This

-I’ve always loved language, memes, and making tools that feel alive.
-This project gave me the chance to combine it all — and CS50 gave me the confidence to ship it
+I’ve always loved language, memes, and making tools that feel alive also I developed a new interest SQL due to the course.
+This project gave me the chance to combine it all.

-Feel free to explore it, use it, or even submit some new slang of your own.
-Thanks for stopping by! 🚀
+## ✨ Reflection

+CS50x as a course has helped me make all my web projects more dynamic and interactive — until now, I only built static websites with no backend.
+Malan sir has taught the concepts so well that every lecture has left a lasting impression on my brain 😄.
+This course also sparked a new interest in SQL for me, and I’m definitely looking forward to diving deeper into it!

 ### 🗃️ Database Schema

-Z-Lang uses SQLite with two tables:
+Z-Lang uses SQLite database names slanglinker.db with two tables:

 ```sql
 -- Table for approved slang